Welcome to the archival database of the Bohdan Medwidsky Ukrainian Folklore Archives (BMUFA)!

 This site is a WORK IN PROGRESS.
 It will soon become the main point of access to numerous collections of the BMUFA.
 Descriptions of collections are added continuously.
 Many digitized and born-digital materials will be also available through this database.
 The users will be able to listen to interviews, watch video recordings, and look through the photographs and documents that are part of the Bohdan Medwidsky Ukrainian Folklore Archives.

-We use Canadian Rules for Archival Description (RAD) as the description standard, and Library of Congress/American Folklore Society Ethnographic Thesaurus for our subject terms.
+We use Canadian Rules for Archival Description (RAD) as the description standard, International Standard Archival Authority Record (ISAAR) for creators' descriptions, and Library of Congress/American Folklore Society Ethnographic Thesaurus for our subject terms.

 If you have any questions, please contact us at email@example.com